Jeollanam-do at a Glance

 - Slow Travelers: Those who want to spend leisurely time along tranquil islands and beautiful coastal roads.

-Getting There and Access
+How to Get There and Access

-From Seoul Metropolitan Area and Major Cities
+From the Seoul Metropolitan Area and Major Cities

-- Air: Domestic flights are available from Gimpo Airport to Yeosu Airport, Gwangju Airport, and Muan International Airport.
+si (cities) and gun (counties) in Jeonnam operate from major terminals nationwide, including Seoul Central City Terminal, taking approximately 3 hours 30 minutes to 5 hours. - Air: Domestic flights are available from Gimpo Airport to Yeosu Airport, Gwangju Airport, and Muan International Airport.

 Local Transportation